Electa-Git/StochasticPowerModels.jl/README.md

 ## Installation

-The latest stable release of PowerModelACDC can be installed using the Julia package manager with
+The latest version of StochasticPowerModels can be installed using the Julia package manager with

 ```
 ] add https://github.com/Electa-Git/StochasticPowerModels.jl.git